EIS1600/eis1600-pkg/README.md

    - By default, this file is splitted in 4 parts (eis1600-content_part0001.tsv, etc), so that the files are not too large.
 The output can be splitted in a different number of files using the argument --part, e.g. `$ tsv_dump --parts 0` will create only one file, without any parts.
    - By default, all entities will be added to the tsv output.
 The list of entities are: SECTIONS, TOKENS, TAGS_LISTS, NER_LABELS, LEMMAS, POS_TAGS, ROOTS, TOPONYM_LABELS, NER_TAGS, DATE_TAGS, MONTH_TAGS, ONOM_TAGS,
                         ONOMASTIC_TAGS.
 A different selection of output entities can be done with the argument --label_list, e.g. `$ tsv_dump --label_list NER_LABELS NER_TAGS` will output only the information included in those entities.

+>  For example, to extract all TOPONYM_LABELS from the whole eis1600 data and output it to a single file, use: `$ tsv_dump --label_list TOPONYM_LABELS`